kdeldycke/awesome-engineering-team-management/readme.md

 ## Onboarding

-How to get newcomers up to speed with the rest of the team and the company.
+How to get newcomers up to speed with the rest of the team you manage.
+And how to introduce yourself to teams you just joined or inherited.

 - [As a manager of a new employee I make an absolute point of being a "helicopter mom" from the moment they hit the area until about week 2 or 3](https://news.ycombinator.com/item?id=24404676) - Navigating a new organization will be hard the first few weeks, and the presence of a manager can help speed things up.
+- [A Career Cold Start Algorithm](https://boz.com/articles/career-cold-start) - The author developed an algorithm to ramp-up quickly when joining an existing team where he had a massive knowledge deficit and no pre-existing relationships.
+- [Meeting everyone on a new team](https://www.annashipman.co.uk/jfdi/meeting-everyone.html) - Right after inheriting a position at the top of an organization of 50 engineers, the author bootstraped the relationship with that big team by meeting everyone in 30 minutes 1:1s.
+It was a huge time investment, and despite fears of being boring, it allows for recognizing patterns of what change was needed.

 ## Motivation